 Step 1: Preheat oven to 350 degrees.

-Step 3: Add two tablespoons of olive oil to a large sauté pan at medium heat.
+Step 4: Add two tablespoons of olive oil to a large sauté pan at medium heat.
 Sear turkey breast skin-side down until skin is browned.
 Then, turn over and slightly brown on other side.
 Remove from pan and allow to cool.
+Reserve the pan and the drippings for your gravy.

-Step 6: Fill the breast – it’s ok to overfill since you will just be wrapping it up with the pastry.
+Step 6: Place the breast on the dough and fill the breast with the stuffing.
+It is ok to overfill since you will just be wrapping it up with the pastry.
+Place any extra stuffing in a buttered pan or dish and bake separately.

 Step 8: Use any leftover pastry to decorate your bird.
 Leaves, cornucopia, stars, etc.